Living in Kinmen

 Food and Entertainment

-As far as entertainment, there is actually an "Irish pub" and a couple bars on the island.
-Spend a night out at KTV, bowling, or have a beach party!
+Entertainment on Kinmen is very different from Taiwan.
+There is no night market or strong nightlife on the island, because most of the people living here are not young adults looking for entertainment.
+However, there is actually an "Irish pub" and a couple bars on the island.
+Spend a night out at one of the many KTV establishments or have a beach party!
 Kinmen also has two movie theaters that will show all the latest films playing in Taiwan.
+On the weekends, ETAs get together in their apartments or spend time together exploring the island.

 In this map you'll find a list of grocery stores, import stores, stationary stores, and places to buy other miscellaneous items such as electronics or household goods.
 This is not a complete list, but it is a good start to cover your basic needs.